 mourning for loss of the womb and the mother: and the fear of snakes is a fear of male sexuality.
 Although thought provoking, such interpretations have not led to successful treatment.

 Symptoms of Phobias

 The prime symptom is anxiety at the sight or thought of the feared thing.
 For arachnophobes the mere thought, let alone sight, of a spider is enough to set them sweating and their heart racing.
-Severe phobias dominate one’s life, turning it into a constant enterprise, for example, to root out spiders and to avoid anywhere that spiders might lurk.
+Severe phobias dominate’s life, turning it into a constant enterprise, for example, to root out spiders and to avoid anywhere that spiders might lurk.
 Clearly, such phobias become personally destructive.

-Mild phobias can often be laughed off by people whose mental health is otherwise good.
-Severe phobias are socially disabling; the more bizarre they are, for example a fear of electricity leaking out of plugs, the more they might be symptomatic of other problems like alcoholism or schizophrenia.
+Mild phobias can often laughed off by people whose mental health is otherwise good.
+Severe phobias are socially disabling; the more bizarre they are, for example a fear of electricity leaking out of plugs, the more they might symptomatic of other problems like alcoholism or schizophrenia.

-Vulnerability to or just contemplating the thing, creature or scenario that creates the phobia results in extreme stress accompanied by.
+Vulnerability to or just contemplating the thing, creature or scenario that the phobia results in extreme stress accompanied by.

 - dizziness and feeling light-headed

 - palpitations (awareness of an abnormally fast pulse)